 Get work experience: Apply for work experience and internships to get an insight into different sectors.
 Opportunities are increasingly available remotely.
-Personalise your MyCareer profile to receive email alerts tailored to your preferences.
+Personalise your MyCareer profile to receive email

 Trinity Employability Bursary: Apply for the bursary, in place to support students finding it financially difficult to take up a career-related opportunity e.g. internship, job shadowing.